Many people ask, “What is Asset Integrity Monitoring (AIM)?”

 The first step is of course to identify all the assets connected to the network.
 Nlyte’s Discovery automates the process of IT inventory discovery with a proprietary agentless tool which is protocol, platform and vendor agnostic.
 It provides detailed information about hardware, software, etc.

-Phase Two: Change Management Process
+Phase Two: Change Management Software

 During this phase, a baseline of all assets, power systems, processes, (ITIL, ITSM, DCIM) and activities is established.
 This allows the review and strengthening of asset lifecycle management, and the tracking of all changes to the physical infrastructure, whether in the data center, in a multi-tenant/hosting facility or even on the edge.
 When changes are tracked from a central location, it can be determined which assets may be at risk, and workflow becomes the single source of truth for all work to be performed in the data center.

-Phase Three: Monitoring
+Phase Three: Data Center & Power Usage Monitoring

 With the baseline established, IT Operations can compare the current state of the assets against the baseline inventory to spot inconsistencies and change management non-compliance.